2766-6863 | |

 Linggle

-Linggle is an English grammar and linguistic search engine developed by the Natural Language Processing Lab of National Tsing Hua University in Taiwan.
-It helps you check word choice, usage and collocations in order to make your writing more natural.
-The suggested results are from several corpora like Google Web 1T 5-gram, British National Corpus, New York Times Annotated Corpus.
+It is an English grammar and linguistic search engine developed by the Natural Language Processing Lab of National Tsing Hua University in Taiwan.
+It helps you check word choice, usage, and collocations to make your writing more natural.
+The suggested results are from several corpora, like Google Web 1T 5-gram, the British National Corpus, and the New York Times Annotated Corpus.

-Linggle offers some simple searching operators to allow you to quickly find how the words are actually used in the real world.
-Let's explore what Linggle can do for us from the examples below:
+Linggle offers some simple searching operators to allow you to quickly find how the words are used in the real world.
+Let's explore what Linggle can do for us using the examples below:

 Linggle provides an example of how to find suitable words by typing _ in the search box: